galaxyproject/galaxy-hub/src/events/2019-admin-training/index.md

   * If you are running Windows than you’ll need to get something like putty installed before the workshop.
 * A recent version of either the Chrome or Firefox web browser installed.

-# Schedule

-The workshop is split into a 2 day introductory session and a 3 day advanced topics session.

-The workshop schedule will be posted on GitHub shortly.
-Sessions start at 9am and end by by 5 or 6pm every day.

 # Instructors

 We currently have three confirmed (and highly experienced!) instructors: